 (b) Corrections Time signals broadcast from WWV and WWVH are kept in close agreement with UT2 (astronomical time) by making step adjustments of 100 milliseconds as necessary.
-These adjustments are made at 0000 UT on the first day of a month.
+These adjustments are made at 0000 GMT on the first day of a month.
 Advance notice of such adjustments is given to the public upon advice by the Bureau International de l'Heure in Paris that an adjustment is to be made.
 Decision to adjust the time signals is based upon observations by a network of international observatories and is made by an international committee.
 Corrections to the time signals are published periodically by the U.S. Naval Observatory.
-Seconds pulses broadcast from WWVB will depart from UT2 at a different rate due to the fact that WWVB broadcasts 60 kHz derived from the USFS with no offset (see 1.1(c)).
-Step time adjustments of 200 milliseconds will be made at 0000 UT on the first day of a month with appropriate advance notice.
-The National Bureau of Standards will direct such step adjustments at intervals which will maintain the seconds pulses within about 100 milliseconds of UT2.
+Seconds pulses broadcast from WWVB will depart from UT2 at a different rate due to the fact that WWVB broadcasts 60 kHz with no offset (see 1.1(c)).
+Step time adjustments of 200 milliseconds will be made at 0000 GMT on the first day of a month with appropriate advance notice.
+The Bureau International de l'Heure advises when such adjustments are to be made in order to maintain the seconds pulses within about 100 milliseconds of UT2.
 1.6.
-UT2 Corrections Since a majority of time users do not require UT2 information to better than 100 milliseconds the systems described in 1.5. (b) are quite satisfactory.
+UT2 Corrections Since the majority of time users do not require UT2 information to better than 100 milliseconds the systems described in 1.5. (b) are quite satisfactory.
 An additional service is provided in cooperation with the U.S. Naval Observatory which makes available the best values of UT2 on a daily basis.
 Corrections to be applied to the time signals as broadcast are given in International Morse Code during the last half of the 19th min of each hour from WWV and during the last half of the 49th min of each hour from WWVH.
 Similar information is incorporated in the WWVB Time Code.
 The symbols which are broadcast are as follows: